The Rev. Dr. Markene Meyer

 Shelley Frew came to know Christ in high school in response to a deep desire to know God in a more personal way.
 That began a new life and life-long journey for her since the late 70s.
 When her children were teenagers, she earned her masters at Dallas Theological Seminary.
 Her vision for others to know the transforming love of God deepened as she worked with student leaders through the seminary’s spiritual formation program.

-She is a spiritual director in training, and presently she mentors and spiritual direction, writes and teaches in the local church.
+She is a trained spiritual director who mentors, offers spiritual direction, writes and teaches in the local church.
 She enjoys reading, art, and coffee with kindred-spirit friends.
 She and her husband Dean have four grown children scattered across three different states.
 They enjoy their time together and visit their children every chance they get.